The ROI Question Everyone Asks

 Absenteeism Reduction

-The World Health Organization estimates that depression and anxiety alone cost the global economy $1 trillion per year in lost productivity, with absenteeism as a primary driver.
-Programs that effectively address mental health — not just provide access to counseling, but create psychologically supportive work environments — can reduce absenteeism by 25-30%, according to a 2023 Deloitte analysis.
+The WHO estimates that depression and anxiety alone cost the global economy $1 trillion per year in lost productivity.
+Programs that effectively address mental health — not just provide access to counseling, but create psychologically supportive work environments — can meaningfully reduce absenteeism.
+A review of 56 studies found that effective workplace health programs can reduce absenteeism by up to 25%.
+The WHO also finds that for every $1 invested in mental health treatment, employers can expect a $4 return in improved health and productivity.

 Presenteeism Reduction

-Presenteeism — working while unwell — is estimated to cost employers two to three times more than absenteeism, yet it’s rarely measured.
-A Harvard Business Review analysis found that presenteeism accounts for roughly 60% of the total cost of employee illness.
-Wellbeing programs that improve overall health status can reduce presenteeism costs significantly, though precise measurement remains challenging.
+Presenteeism — working while unwell — consistently costs employers far more than absenteeism, yet it’s rarely measured or managed.
+A 2025 Harvard Business Review study found that presenteeism costs US employers up to $150 billion annually — nearly ten times the cost of absenteeism.
+A 2023 survey found that 90% of US workers worked while sick at some point that year, with 40% hesitant to use available sick leave.
+Wellbeing programs that improve overall health status and reduce workplace pressure can reduce these costs significantly, though precise measurement remains challenging.

 Retention and Recruitment

 The ROI through retention is often undervalued because it’s harder to quantify.
-But consider: replacing a mid-level professional costs 50-200% of their annual salary when you account for recruiting, onboarding, training, and lost productivity.
-If a wellbeing program reduces voluntary turnover by even 2-3 percentage points among your critical talent, the math works quickly.
+Consider: replacing a mid-level professional costs 50–200% of their annual salary when you account for recruiting, onboarding, training, and lost productivity.
+If a wellbeing program reduces voluntary turnover by even 2–3 percentage points among critical talent, the math works quickly.

 What Doesn’t Work (According to the Evidence)